memfault/interrupt/_drafts/practical_zephyr_02_dt_basics.md

 > Property name `phandle`, value type _32-bit integer_.
 >
-> The `phandle` property specifies a numerical identifier for a node that is unique within the devicetree.
+> The `phandle` property specifies a numerical identifier for a node that is unique within the Devicetree.
 The `phandle` property value is used by other nodes that need to refer to the node associated with the property.
 >
 > **Note:** Most devicetrees [...] will not contain explicit phandle properties.
 The DTC tool automatically inserts the phandle properties when the DTS is compiled [...].

-This is also what we see in the generated `zephyr.dts`: Since `node_a` is referenced by `node_ref`, Zephyr's DTS generator has inserted the property `phandle` for `node_a` in our devicetree.
+This is also what we see in the generated `zephyr.dts`: Since `node_a` is referenced by `node_ref`, Zephyr's DTS generator has inserted the property `phandle` for `node_a` in our Devicetree.
 To see what happens to the reference within this `phandle` property, we need to jump back to the syntax section in the [DTSpec](https://www.devicetree.org/specifications/), where we find the following:

 > "In a cell array, a reference to another node will be expanded to that node's phandle."